tymm/Learning-of-Event-Timelines/EVALUATION.md

 ### Best combination of features

 Since it was not feasible for me to test all 255 different combinations, I just tried out different promising combinations.
-This did not provide better results than using all features together or features in isolation.
+This however did not provide better results than just using all features together.

 Evaluation